-ENG 111 - Writing and Inquiry
+ENG 111 - Living with Nature: Writing and Inquiry

-3 Credits Students will develop reading, writing, and speaking skills, including elements of composition focusing on the writing of the personal essay, analytical essay, and research paper.
+3 Credits In this writing-intensive course, students study through literature how humans interact with the natural world, focusing particularly on adaptation and integration.
+Students develop reading, writing, and speaking skills including elements of composition focusing on the writing of the personal essay, analytical essay, and a research paper.
+This course includes several outdoor excursions over the course of the term.